cewing/training.python_web/source/presentations/week08.rst

 .. class:: incremental

-In essence, we are ensuring that there is an ``app_root`` object stored in the ZODB, and then returning that.
-And that simple Python object will manage our *Traversal* based application.
+We ensure that there is an ``app_root`` object stored in the ZODB, and return it.
+That simple Python object will manage our *Traversal* based application.

 Seeing It Live
 --------------